-Crashworthiness – the relative safety of vehicles in preventing severe injury to their own drivers in crashes.
+Crashworthiness: the relative safety of vehicles in preventing fatality or severe injury to their own drivers in crashes

-Aggressivity – the serious injury risk vehicles pose to other road users with which they collide.
-This includes unprotected road users such as pedestrians, bicyclists and motorcyclists and driver of the other vehicle.
+Aggressivity: the serious injury risk vehicles pose to other road users with whom they collide.
+This includes unprotected road users such as pedestrians, bicyclists and motorcyclists and driver of the other vehicle involved in a crash.

 Total Secondary Safety Index: integrates into one measure the combined Crashworthiness and Aggressivity performance of a vehicle.